eroiyo/Youtube_Clone/readme.md

-# React Bookstore
+# Youtube Clone

-> An Youtube Clone, using HTML only
+> An Clone page, using HTML and CSS only

 A clone of youtube site, using only html and css with the propouse of practicing and reinforce the knowledge, trying to recreate one of the sites i use most of the days